+Participants and Eligibility

-Participants and Eligibility.
-Between October 28, 2020 and September 10, 2021, street outreach was used to recruit participants aged ≥ 18 or older who injected drugs within the last month and reported living in San Diego County or Tijuana, as previously described [8].
-Participants were compensated \$20 USD for their study visits.
+Between 28 October 2020 and 10 September 2021, street outreach was used to recruit participants aged \geq 18 or older who injected drugs within the last month and reported living in San Diego County or Tijuana, as previously described [8].
+Participants were compensated 20 USD for study visits.
 Protocols were approved by institutional review boards at the University of California San Diego and Xochicalco University.

+Survey Measures

-Survey Measures: After providing informed consent, participants underwent interviewer-administered surveys at baseline and approximately one week later using computer assisted personal interviews.
-Surveys assessed socio-demographics, substance use, chronic health conditions (e.g., diabetes, asthma, hypertension), food insecurity [13] and COVID-19 experiences, exposures, and protective behaviors (e.g., social distancing, masking).
+After providing informed consent, participants underwent interviewer-administered surveys at baseline and approximately one week later using computer assisted personal interviews.
+Surveys assessed socio-demographics, substance use, chronic health conditions (eg, diabetes, asthma, hypertension), food insecurity [13], and COVID-19 experiences, exposures, and protective behaviors (eg, social distancing, masking).

-We assessed COVID-19 misinformation and disinformation by reading a number of statements to participants and assessing the extent to which they agreed or disagreed.
-To assess COVID-19 misinformation, we presented participants with seven statements about SARS-CoV-2 transmission, severity, immunity, symptoms, treatments, and vaccines, and asked them to classify each statement as "True", "False," or "Unsure".
+To assess COVID-19 misinformation, we presented participants with seven statements about SARS-CoV-2 transmission, severity, immunity, symptoms, treatments, and vaccines, and asked them to classify each statement as "True," "False," or "Unsure."
 We then created a binary variable for each statement indicating whether the participant was misinformed or not.

-We assessed COVID-19 disinformation through endorsement of six conspiracy theory items, three of which were based on work by Romer and Jamison (e.g., "COVID-19 was created by the pharmaceutical industry" or "the Chinese government"; "childhood vaccines cause autism" [7]).
-Based on field experience and the media, we added three new items: "COVID-19 vaccines include a tracking device", "alter DNA", or are being offered to communities differentially (i.e., "COVID-19 vaccines offered to 'people like me' are not as safe").
-We dichotomized responses to indicate endorsement of disinformation

-("True" and "Unsure") or not ("False") and summed them into a total score ranging from 0 to 6.
+We assessed COVID-19 disinformation through endorsement of six conspiracy theory items, three of which were based on work by Romer and Jamison (eg, "COVID-19 was created by the pharmaceutical industry" or "the Chinese government"; "childhood vaccines cause autism" [7]).
+Based on field experience and the media, we added 3 new items: "COVID-19 vaccines include a tracking device," "alter DNA," or are being offered to communities differentially (ie, "COVID-19 vaccines offered to 'people like me' are not as safe").
+We dichotomized responses to indicate endorsement of disinformation ("True" and "Unsure") or not ("False") and summed them into a total score ranging from 0 to 6.
 The mean inter-item correlation value was 0.31, which indicates optimal internal consistency [14].

-Our primary outcome of interest, COVID-19 vaccine hesitancy, was assessed by asking participants whether they would agree to receive a free COVID-19 vaccine if it were offered to them.
-This question was introduced on 05/11/20.
-However, items on COVID-19 knowledge and beliefs were not introduced until 14/05/21.
+Our primary outcome of interest, COVID-19 vaccine hesitancy, was assessed by asking participants whether they would agree to receive a free COVID-19 vaccine.
+This question was introduced on 5 November 2020.
+However, items on COVID-19 knowledge and beliefs were not introduced until 14 May 2021.

+SARS-CoV-2 Antibody Detection

-SARS-CoV-2 Antibody Detection.
-Serology was conducted by Genalyte® (San Diego, CA), using their Maverick[TM] Multi-Antigen Serology Panel [15] that detects IgG and IgM antibodies to five SARS-CoV-2 antigens (Nucleocapsid, Spike S1-S2, Spike S1, Spike S1-RBD, Spike S2) within a multiplex format based on photonic ring resonance.
-A machine learning algorithm was used to call results using the Random Forest Ensemble method with 3000 decision trees.[16]
+Serology was conducted by Genalyte^{} (San Diego, California, USA), using their Maverick[TM] Multi-Antigen Serology Panel [15] that detects immunoglobulin G (IgG) and immunoglobulin M (IgM) antibodies to 5 SARS-CoV-2 antigens (Nucleocapsid, Spike S1-S2, Spike S1, Spike S1-RBD, Spike S2) within a multiplex format based on photonic ring resonance.
+A machine learning algorithm was used to call results using the Random Forest Ensemble method with 3000 decision trees [16].

-HIV and HCV Serology.
-Rapid HIV and HCV tests were conducted using the Miriad[®] HIV/HCV Antibody InTec Rapid Anti-HCV Test (Avantor, Radnor, PA).
-Reactive and indeterminate tests underwent a second rapid test with Oraquick[®] HIV or Oraquick[®] HCV, respectively (Orasure, Bethlehem, PA).
+HIV and HCV Serology

+Rapid human immunodeficiency virus (HIV) and hepatitis C virus (HCV) tests were conducted using the Miriad^{} HIV/ HCV Antibody InTec Rapid Anti-HCV Test (Avantor, Radnor, Pennsylvania, USA).
+Reactive and indeterminate tests underwent a second rapid test with Oraquick^{} HIV or Oraquick^{} HCV, respectively (Orasure, Bethlehem, Pennsylvania, USA).

+Statistical Analysis

-Statistical Analysis: Participants who responded that they were unsure or would not agree to receive a free COVID-19 vaccine if it were offered to them were coded as vaccine hesitant.
+Participants who responded that they were unsure or would not agree to receive a free COVID-19 vaccine were coded as vaccine hesitant.

-Characteristics of participants who were and were not COVID-19 vaccine hesitant were compared using Mann-Whitney U tests for continuous variables and Chi-square or Fisher's Exact tests for categorical variables.
+Characteristics of participants who were and were not COVID-19 vaccine hesitant were compared using Mann-Whitney U tests for continuous variables and χ^2 or Fisher exact tests for categorical variables.